-Organized, school-sponsored competition between schools is not allowed at K-6, per the Ohio Department of Education.
-Some K-6 schools offer team competition for their students through outside organizations such as the Soccer Association for Youth (SAY) and the independent Southwest Ohio Basketball League.
+Cincinnati Public Schools offers a variety of sport programs to elementary students in grades K-6.
+Our programming is designed to reach all students through after-school programs, weekend camps/clinics and organized competition.
+In addition, some K-6 schools offer team competition for their students through outside organizations such as the Soccer Association for Youth (SAY) and the independent Southwest Ohio Basketball League.
 Check with your child's school for specifics on the extracurricular sports programs available.

-CPS offers interscholastic competition for grades 7-8 in football, volleyball, boys' and girls' basketball, baseball, and track and field.
-Annual city championship tournaments are held for football, volleyball, basketball, baseball, and track and field.
+CPS offers interscholastic competition for grades 7-8 in football, volleyball, cross country, boys' and girls' basketball, wrestling, baseball, and track and field.
+Annual city championship tournaments are held for basketball and track and field.
 Contact your child's school for information on the specific programs offered.

 More information for middle school athletics: